pydantic/pydantic/docs/contributing.md

 # 7. Build documentation
 make docs
 # if you have changed the documentation make sure it builds successfully
+# you can also use `make docs-serve` to serve the documentation at localhost:8000

 # ... commit, push, and create your pull request
 ```